renn0xtek9/Arithmos/CONTRIBUTING.md

 * `ORANGE_DEBUG=1` - general developing and debugging.
 Influences stuff like DOM Inspector in QWebView right-click menu, etc.
 * `ORANGE_DEPRECATIONS_ERROR=1` - whether warnings of type
-  `OrangeDeprecationWarning` should be raised as exceptions.
+  `ArithmosDeprecationWarning` should be raised as exceptions.

 Commit messages